MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

         * **Branch** &rarr; Select *main*.
         * **Repository source** &rarr; Select **Azure Container Registry**.
         * **Registry** &rarr; Select the Azure Container Registry you created earlier in the tutorial.
-        * **Image** &rarr; Select the container image name.
+        * **Image** &rarr; Select the Docker image name.
 If you are following the tutorial, it's "python-container-app".
         * **Service principal** &rarr; Leave **Create new** and let the creation process create a new service principal.

         Select **Start continuous deployment** to finish the configuration.